joshuarbholden/drum_solo_generator/README.md

 * Download the percussions-JBH.abh header file which the other abc files will import.
 * Pick a Jupyter notebook from the main repo directory.
     * Currently working and up to date:
          * markov8par_inst16ghost.ipnyb (8th note ride patterns, 16th note bass feel with or without ghost snares.
-Rock and funk versions)
+Rock, funk, and disco versions)
          * markov16par_inst16ghost.ipnyb (16th note ride patterns, 16th note bass feel with or without ghost snares.
 Rock and funk versions)
+         * markov16latin16ghost-unisonfill.ipnyb ("Latin" feel, with unison fills instead of linear.
+Ghost snares not implemented yet.)
     * Working but not up to date (may have compatibility issues):
         * markov8shuffle.ipnyb (6/8 shuffle)
         * markov16shuffle16bass.ipnyb (half-time shuffle)
     * In progress:
-        * markov16latin16ghost-unisonfill.ipnyb ("Latin" feel, with unison fills instead of linear.
-Ghost snares not implemented yet.)
         * markov16shuffle16ghost.ipnyb (half-time shuffle with ghost snares)
 * Execute cells until things start happening.  :)